TOI-1173 A $b$: The First Inflated Super-Neptune in a Wide Binary System: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We present the discovery of TOI-1173 A $b$, the first super-Neptune ($M = 26.1 M_\oplus$) with a highly inflated radius ($R = 8.10 R_{\oplus}$) in a wide binary system (separation $\sim 11400$ AU).
-TESS photometry and radial velocity observations with the MAROON-X spectrograph at Gemini North revealed a planet on a nearly circular ($e = 0.032$) close-in orbit ($P = 7.064$ days, $a = 0.062$ au) to the primary star.
-Additionally, we infer a density of $\rho = 0.269$ g cm$^{-3}$, equilibrium temperature $T_{\rm{eq}} = 863$ K and insolation flux S$_{\oplus} = 134.7$ for the planet.
+We present the discovery of TOI-1173 A $b$, the first super-Neptune ($M = 27.4 M_\oplus$) with a highly inflated radius ($R = 9.19 R_{\oplus}$) in a wide binary system (projected separation $\sim 11,400$ AU).
+TESS photometry and radial velocity observations with the MAROON-X and HIRES spectrographs revealed a planet on a nearly circular ($e = 0.023$) close-in orbit ($P = 7.064$ days, $a = 0.069$ AU) to the primary star.
+Additionally, we infer a density of $\rho = 0.195$ g cm$^{-3}$, equilibrium temperature $T_{\rm{eq}} = 868$ K and insolation flux S$_{\oplus} = 132$ for the planet.
 TOI-1173 A $b$ stands out as the only low-density super Neptune in a binary system reported to date.

 Hypotheses exploring the causes of the planet's inflated nature include stellar insolation, excess internal heat, presence of planetary rings, and the potential mass loss by atmospheric escape.
 Although stellar insolation, internal heat and mass loss may contribute (see Subsection \ref{sec:aaa}), we highlighted the negligible impact of planetary rings due to the planet's tidally locked nature.
 Therefore, we conclude that the most promising scenario to explain the inflated radius of TOI-1173 A $b$ is tidal heating.